hackal/Exp/README.md

 })
 </script>
 ```
 Clearly, we can access the model variable `counter` from within the method.
 The same applies for methods, as illustrated in the `incrementByTwo` method.
+Exp adds **both variables and methods** into the model.

-### Iterations over array with `exp-for`
+### Iterations
 Exp makes iterating over arrays extremely easy and efficient.
 When you have an array declared in the model, you can iterate over it in the following fashion.
 ```html
 <div id="banner">